konfiger/konfiger-python/README.md

 | def get_double(self, key, default_value=0.0)   | Get a value as Double, the second(Double) parameter is optional if it is specified it is returned if the key does not exist, if the second parameter is not specified `0.0` will be returned.
 When trying to cast the value to Double if an error occur an exception will be thrown except if error tolerance is set to True then `0.0` will be returned.
 | def remove(self, key_index)           | Remove a key value entry at a particular index.
 Returns the value of the entry that was removed.
 | def remove(self, key_index)           | Remove a key value entry using the entry Key.
 Returns the value of the entry that was removed.
-| def append_string(self, raw_string, delimeter=None, seperator=None)          | Append new data to the konfiger from a string.
+| def append_string(self, raw_string, delimiter=None, separator=None)          | Append new data to the konfiger from a string.
 If the Konfiger is initialized with lazy loading all the data will be loaded before the entries from the new string is added.
-| def append_file(self, file_path, delimeter=None, seperator=None)          | Read new datas from the file path and append.
+| def append_file(self, file_path, delimiter=None, separator=None)          | Read new datas from the file path and append.
 If the Konfiger is initialized with lazy loading all the data will be loaded before the entries from the new string is added.
 | def save(self, file_path=None)         | Save the konfiger datas into a file.
 The argument filePath is optional if specified the entries is writtent to the filePath else the filePath used to initialize the Konfiger object is used and if the Konfiger is initialized `from_string` and the filePath is not specified an exception is thrown.
 This does not clear the already added entries.
-| def get_seperator(self)           | Get seperator char that seperate the key value entry, default is `\n`.
+| def get_separator(self)           | Get separator char that seperate the key value entry, default is `\n`.
-| def get_delimeter(self)           | Get delimeter char that seperated the key from it value, default is `=`.
+| def get_delimiter(self)           | Get delimiter char that seperated the key from it value, default is `=`.
-| def set_seperator(self, seperator)           | Change seperator char that seperate the datas, note that the file is not updates, to change the file call the `save()` function.
-If the new seperator is different from the old one all the entries values will be re parsed to get the new proper values, this process can take time if the entries is much.
+| def set_separator(self, separator)           | Change separator char that seperate the datas, note that the file is not updates, to change the file call the `save()` function.
+If the new separator is different from the old one all the entries values will be re parsed to get the new proper values, this process can take time if the entries is much.
-| def set_delimeter(self, delimeter)           | Change delimeter char that seperated the key from object, note that the file is not updates, to change the file call the `save()` function
+| def set_delimiter(self, delimiter)           | Change delimiter char that seperated the key from object, note that the file is not updates, to change the file call the `save()` function
 | def set_case_sensitivity(self, case_sensitive) | change the case sensitivity of the konfiger object, if True `get("Key")` and `get("key")` will return different value, if False same value will be returned.
 | def is_case_sensitive(self) | Return True if the konfiger object is case sensitive and False if it not case sensitive
 | def `__len__`(self)           | Get the total size of key value entries in the konfiger